Hemanthc06/CGPA_BOOSTER/README.md

 ```

 Backend will be live at **`http://localhost:8080`**.
-You should see `Started CgpaBoosterApplication` in the console.
+You should see `Started AcadHubApplication` in the console.

 ### 5️⃣ Start the frontend